2023 Mother’s Day Radiothon Nets $90,000!

 The demand for ear, nose and throat surgeries continues to grow, with more than 700 elective and emergent cases per year in our region alone.
 Having this equipment available at the Central Newfoundland Regional Health Centre will allow patients, in our communities, access to quality care in a timely manner.

 Please help us fund this state-of-the-art microscope so we can continue delivering the very best care to our community.
-The new surgical microscope will cost $140,000 and the first fundraiser towards reaching that goal will be the Mother’s Day Radiothon on Wednesday, May 10th.
+The new surgical microscope will cost $140,000.
+Our first fundraiser towards reaching that goal was the Mother’s Day Radiothon held on May 10th.
+Thanks to donors we are that much closer to our goal, with $50,000 remaining!

 Please join with us to make your personal donation.
 You can make your donation in advance by choosing the DONATE NOW button on this website to make a secure online donation.
-We also invite you to drop by the Exploits Valley Mall during the Radiothon, on Wednesday, May 10th, from 1 to 5 p.m., or phone (709) 489-8300 on the day of the broadcast to make your pledge.
+We also invite you to drop by the Foundation office located in the lobby of the Central Newfoundland Regional Health Centre.
+Staff will be happy to help you help your local hospital!

 Dr. J. Poirier,